 Look for Relationships

 When dealing with two numbers, check if one number is a multiple of the other.
+This simple observation can save you time and effort.
 If it is, the larger number is the LCM.
-This simple observation can save you time and effort.
 In the case of 6 and 12, since 12 is a multiple of 6, the LCM is 12.

-Utilize the GCD Relationship
+put to use the GCD Relationship

 As mentioned earlier, the LCM and GCD are related by the formula: